gorkafraga/guidesbook/2-Analysis/GUIDE_MachineLearning.md

 When classifying EEG data we may choose:
 * Which algorithm do we use ?
-* Do we apply it in time or space ?
+* Do we apply it in space (e.g., taking the entire epoch) or in time (at each time point)?
 * Do we use apply it at single-subject or at group level ?